Buying Real Estate Under LLC: Everything You Need to Know

 - Privacy.
 An LLC can own the property on all public records, keeping the owners behind the LLC secret in case someone involved in the company wants to keep their investment out of the public eye.
 This is especially useful to celebrities or silent partners.

 If you need help with setting up an LLC for real estate purposes, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.